 Symptoms of Paget’s disease include:

-- skin changes on or around the nipple, such as redness, crusting, flaking, or thickening
+- skin changes on or around the nipple, such as inflammation, crusting, flaking, or thickening

 - yellow or bloody discharge from the nipple

-Treatment for Paget’s disease depends upon where any other tumors in the breast are located.
+Treatment for Paget’s disease depends upon the location of tumors in the breast.
 Possible treatments include:

-- conservative breast surgery that removes the nipple and areola only
+- surgery to remove the nipple and areola only

 - chemotherapy or hormonal treatments